 2. Outer Material – The foam is normally covered by fabric to keep it clean and protected.

 3. Inner Material – Most body protectors have 2 levels of PVC Nitrile foam that are heat sensitive.
-Many also soften and mould to the riders body.
-The foam is often perforated to reduce the weight, increase flexibility and improve airflow.
-Always check the protector for dents after a fall; the foam will expand back to its original size 30 minutes after impact.
+Many also soften and mold to the riders body.
+The foam is often perforated to reduce weight, increase flexibility and improve airflow.
+Always check the foam for dents after a fall, they should vanish within 30 minutes.

 4. Weight – The lighter the foam the harder it is when not in use, the heavier the foam the softer.

-5. Fastenings – These can be zip, sliding buckle, clip or velcro depending on the style and design of the body protector.
+5. Fastenings – These can be zip, sliding buckle, clip, lace or velcro.
+This depends on the style and design of the body protector.

 6. Lining – Usually made from a breathable mesh.

 Provides the technical specification for equestrian body protectors and sets the level of shock absorption required in every garment.
-This standard dictates the area of the body that must be covered and ensures there a minimal gaps between the foam panels and ensures closures are safe.
+This standard dictates the area of the body that must be covered, ensures there a minimal gaps between the foam panels and ensures closures are safe.

 Levels of Protection

-There are 3 levels of protection for different activities.
-The difference between the 3 levels is the thickness of the foam used to to absorb and spread the impact.
+There are 3 levels, designed to offer varying levels of protection.
+The primary difference is the thickness of the foam used to absorb and spread impacts.

 Black Label (2009) or Green Label (2018)

 Body protectors providing a lower level of impact protection.
-From October 1st 2018, Level 1 Body Protectors will no longer be allowed in racing.
+Level 1 Body Protectors are no longer allowed in racing.

 Brown Label (2009) or Orange Label (2018)

-Protectors providing a lower than normal level of protection.
+Provides a lower than normal level of protection.
 Appropriate for low risk situations.
-This level of protector will be allowed in racing as it offers 50% more protection to direct blows then level 1.
-This does not include: riding on the roads, riding over jumps, riding young or excitable horses or riding whilst inexperienced.
+Level 2 will be allowed in racing as it offers 50% more protection to direct blows then level 1.
+This is not suitable for hacking, jumping, breaking, riding excitable horses or for inexperienced riders.

 Purple Label (2009) or Blue Label (2018)

-Body protectors that provide a normal level of protection for normal horse riding, competitions and working with horses.
+Body protectors that provide a normal level of protection for everyday riding, competition and ground work.

 The Fitting of Body Protectors

 The Point Two ProAir helps to distribute pressure and absorb shock.
-Also designed to support the spinal column in the event of a fall.
+It supports the spinal column in the event of a fall.
 When inflated, the air bag system offers the collar of the neck and trunk more support.
-Therefore reducing the risk of over bending the spinal column.
+Therefore, it reduces the risk of over bending the spinal column.
 These can be worn alone or over your usual body protector.